savonet/book/workflow.md

    which that you are trying to animate the source `s` with both the `alsa` clock and the `pulseaudio` clock, which is forbidden.
 2. Some operators need to change the time at which the source flows.
-This is for instance the case of the `soundtouch` operator which changes the speed at which a source is played or of the `crossfade` operator, which performs transitions between tracks, and thus needs to compute the next track in advance together with the end of a track.
+This is for instance the case of the `stretch` operator which changes the speed at which a source is played or of the `crossfade` operator, which performs transitions between tracks, and thus needs to compute the next track in advance together with the end of a track.
 Such operators thus have their own